Dogru-Isim/CTFSolutions/picoCTF/README.md

-Hey, I had fun solving this with coding and decided to share
+Hey, I had fun solving these with coding and decided to share